junxit/us-congress-bills-113/metadata.md

 - 2013-12-02 — Placed on the Union Calendar, Calendar No. 199.
 - 2013-12-02 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 113-278.
 - 2013-12-02 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 113-278.
+- 2013-12-03 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2013-12-03 — Considered as unfinished business. (consideration: CR H7427-7428)
+- 2013-12-03 — Considered under suspension of the rules. (consideration: CR H7414-7418)
+- 2013-12-03 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1204.
+- 2013-12-03 — Mr. McCaul moved to suspend the rules and pass the bill, as amended.
+- 2013-12-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 411 - 3 (Roll no. 617). (text: CR H7414-7415)
+- 2013-12-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 411 - 3 (Roll no. 617).(text: CR H7414-7415)